tc39/proposal-iterator-helpers/README.md

 #### Extending Iterator Prototype

-With this proposal, it will be easier to extend the IteatorPrototype for a custom class.
+With this proposal, it will be easier to extend the IteratorPrototype for a custom class.
 See the below example for the previous implementation compared to the new one.

 ```js